CycleOperators/docs/changelog/2025-02-18-icptopup-ts/index.md

 icptopup-ts **solves these issues** by providing a simple, atomic, ICRC compatible API for topping up canisters in batch.

+### How does it work?

+Under the hood, icptopup-ts is built on top of the [ICPTopup Service](https://forum.dfinity.org/t/icptopup-com-the-easiest-way-to-top-up-canisters-with-cycles/36434), integrating with fixed APIs on the backend ICPTopup canister.
+The ICPTopup canister provides unified, atomic topup APIs that handling ICRC ICP transfer, cycle minting, and parallel batch cycles distribution to canisters.

 ### What's next?